What is coaching and its benefits. Learn the importance of coaching

 Want to Experience Coaching in Practice?
 Come in for a Free Consultation!

-We invite you to a 1-hour free introductory conversation, which we will conduct online.
+We invite you to a 1-hour, free introductory conversation, conducted online.
 You do not need to prepare in any way.
-Under this link, you will find more information about what such a meeting looks like.
+You will find more information under the link "How does a coaching session look?"